-The Louisville Metro Department of Public Health and Wellness uses a scientific approach to control mosquito populations in our area called Integrated Mosquito Management (IMM).
+The Louisville Metro Department of Public Health and Wellness uses a scientific approach to control mosquito populations in our area called Integrated Vector Management (IMM).
 Surveillance, source reduction, biological controls, larvaciding (eliminating mosquito larvae) and adulticiding (eliminating adult mosquitoes) are methods we use to reduce the mosquito population in Jefferson County.

 - Did you know ...

 Draining water from containers around your yard is the most effective way to reduce mosquitoes.
 Bats will eat mosquitoes but really prefer other larger flying insects instead.

 - Bug zappers actually attract mosquitoes to your yard.